aws-observability/cdk-aws-observability-accelerator/docs/patterns/single-new-eks-opensource-observability.md

 ![Dashboard](./images/All-Dashboards.png)

-Open a `Node Exporter` dashboard and you should be able to view its visualization as shown below :
+Open the `Node Exporter` dashboard and you should be able to view its visualization as shown below :

 ![NodeExporter_Dashboard](./images/Node-Exporter.png)

-Open a `Kubelet` dashboard and you should be able to view its visualization as shown below :
+Open the `Kubelet` dashboard and you should be able to view its visualization as shown below :

 ![Kubelet_Dashboard](./images/Kubelet.png)